Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 West Virginia regulates memory care through the Alzheimer's Special Care Standards Act (W. Va.
 Code 16-5R), a disclosure law, not a separate memory-care license.

-Pricing assisted living in Wisconsin means planning around roughly $6,150 a month, above the national median, and Wisconsin has no single license to compare.
+Pricing assisted living in Wisconsin means planning around roughly $6,540 a month in 2026, above the national median, and Wisconsin has no single license to compare.

 In Wisconsin, "memory care" isn't a license.